 Marsh Volunteer Awards with FoodCycle

-These Awards recognise the exceptional dedication and support our volunteers provide, making a tangible difference in their communities.
+These Awards recognise the exceptional dedication and support that volunteers provide, making a tangible difference in their communities.
 Each winner will receive a certificate, prize and a commemorative apron, in recognition of their outstanding service.

 These Awards recognise 12 winners from regions across the UK.